Zephyr73/WallpaperSync/README.md

 # WallpaperSync: Dynamic LED Color Synchronization

-**WallpaperSync** is a Python script that dynamically adjusts the color of connected RGB LED devices based on your desktop wallpaper.
+**WallpaperSync** is a Python script that dynamically adjusts the color of connected RGB LED devices based on your desktop wallpaper using [OpenRGB](https://openrgb.org/).
 The script continuously monitors the system wallpaper for changes and updates the LED colors to match the most prominent color in the wallpaper.
 This ensures a visually cohesive environment that aligns with your desktop's aesthetics.

 ## Features